-By Soulskill from Slashdot's one-for-you-one-for-me-one-for-you-one-for-me department
+By timothy from Slashdot's so-there's-this-talking-yak-and-his-wacky-coworkers department

-By samzenpus from Slashdot's sign-your-life-away department
+By timothy from Slashdot's truth-as-defense department

-By timothy from Slashdot's would-prefer-mate department
+By timothy from Slashdot's for-your-own-protection-forever-and-ever-amen department

-By timothy from Slashdot's needs-a-good-whippin' department
+By timothy from Slashdot's you-kids-get-off-my-lawn department

 Florida today reports that cosmonaut Pavel Vinogradov on Friday became the oldest person to have completed a spacewalk

 .
 From the article: "Working outside the Russian side of the international outpost, Vinogradov and cosmonaut Roman Romanenko put in six hours and 38 minutes of high-flying maintenance work.
 They set up a plasma physics experiment and retrieved a package that exposed advanced spacecraft materials to the deleterious space environment.
 They also replaced a reflector that is part of an autonomous rendezvous and docking system that will guide a robotic European space freighter to the station in early June."

 NASASpaceFlight.com has more details on the spacewalk